-Expecting to spend a month rolling out Zendesk’s family of products, support leaders flipped the ‘on’ switch and were pleasantly surprised.
+Expecting to spend a month rolling out Zendesk, support leaders flipped the ‘on’ switch and were pleasantly surprised.
 Within a single day, agents were up to speed.
-The team found Zendesk Supoort to be flexible and easy to use—and, importantly, fast.
+The team found Zendesk Support to be flexible and easy to use—and, importantly, fast.
 Load times were no longer an issue and support leadership was now equipped with near real-time data.

 “There was a time at Shopify where I think the leaders of the company really saw support as required because of failure of product—that a perfect product would mean there was no need for support,” Sunstrum said.
 “And I think everybody’s gotten past that and said it’s really the human experience coupled with a wonderful product experience that’s going to drive our merchant count up, and what’s going to have them stay and spend more with us.”

-Another reason Zendesk has been able to scale with Shopify through their growth is because of Zendesk’s extensive apps marketplace and flexible API.
+Zendesk’s extensive apps marketplace and flexible API were also key in helping Shopify to scale its support.
 For example, Shopify uses the Twilio API to extend Zendesk Support into a custom-built call center, providing full visibility across voice and email tickets, which has enabled the team to focus on providing an ever-more effortless merchant experience.

-Other integrations that help Sunstrum’s team gain efficiencies include Salesforce and Gainsight, which help to prevent churn and surface more CRM data to agents as they upsell and cross-sell.
-Shopify also uses SurveyMonkey Create to collect Voice of the Customer data, and several other Zendesk-built apps including Time Tracking, Ticket Redaction, and Five Most Recent.
+Integrations with Salesforce and Gainsight also help Sunstrum’s team gain efficiencies by helping to prevent churn and surface more CRM data to agents as they upsell and cross-sell.
+Shopify also uses SurveyMonkey Create to collect Voice of the Customer data, as well as several other Zendesk-built apps including Time Tracking, Ticket Redaction, and Five Most Recent.

 “We can really wrap Zendesk Support around our business instead of changing our business to wrap around Support,” Wilson said.
 “Support is the hub, the central tool we connect everything to.
 And as we grow and scale, there’s a push to continue to centralize and to ensure that when agents log into Support, everything is there.”